UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 5

-The way our step counter will work is to start counting when you press *Button A*, and to stop counting when you press *Button B*.
+The way our step counter will work is to start counting when you press a button, and to stop counting when we press another button.
+We'll go over the details in later steps.

 ## Step 6